Topologies and Topological Spaces

 Let be a topological space.

-The union of any collection of open subsets is also open.
+The union of any collection of open sets is also open.

 PROOF

-This follows directly from the definition of a topology.
+This follows directly from the definition of a topological space.

 Theorem: Intersection of Open Sets